ArkEcosystemArchive/docs-legacy/docs/tutorials/core/how-to-use-milestones.md

 ]
 ```

-### Changing the number of a transactions a block can hold
+### Changing the Number of a Transactions a Block Can Hold

 ```json
 [